 Classification of materials into direct and indirect facilitates materials.
 Direct materials are usually high-value items as compared to indirect materials and need strict control and critical analysis for reducing their cost.
 On the other hand, simple control techniques are sufficient in the case of indirect materials being low-value items.

-However, in some cases, through the materials is a part of the finished product, yet it is not treated as direct materials; for example, sewing thread in dressmaking and nails in furniture making.
+However, in some cases, the material is a part of the finished product, yet it is not treated as direct materials; for example, sewing thread in dressmaking and nails in furniture making.
 This is because they are used in comparatively small quantities and it would be futile elaboration to analyse them for the purpose of direct charge.
 Such material is treated as indirect materials.

 Thus, it can be concluded that the ease and the feasibility with which a material can be traced into the compositions of a finished product will determine what is to be treated as direct material.